 Meaning:

-The phrase foaming at the mouth is used to describe someone who is very angry.
-It means to be furious.
+The phrase foaming at the mouth is an idiom people use to describe someone who is very angry; to be furious.

 The Origin Of ‘Foaming At The Mouth’

 This phrase likely originates from a virus called rabies, as it can cause literal foaming at the mouth for the animal that’s infected with it.
 Rabies is a deadly virus that both humans and animals can catch.
-A bite from an infected animal, like a bat, is usually how the virus spreads.
+This virus generally spreads through a bite from an infected animal, like a bat.
 One symptom of rabies is that it makes swallowing very difficult.
-Consequently, saliva builds up and there is a “foaming” at the mouth.
+Consequently, saliva builds up and there is a ‘foaming’ at the mouth.

 This expression is at least over 400 years old.
 For instance, in 1601, William Shakespeare, a famous poet and playwright, used this common phrase in the play Julius Caesar: